terramate-io/terramate/docs/stacks/index.md

 ## A Terramate stack is:

 - A directory inside your project
-- Contains one or more TerraMate configuration files
+- Contains one or more Terramate configuration files
 - Includes a configuration file with a stack{} block

 The `stack{}` block distinguishes a stack from other directories in Terramate.
 By default, it doesn't require any attributes but can be used to describe stacks and orchestrate their execution.